How to Launch Self-Liquidating Offers That Generate Customers Virtually for Free

 But when you use a self-liquidating offer to attract new subscribers, you’re attracting buyers.

-This means that on average, only about one out of four of your newly acquired customers will purchase from you again.
-But when you consider that only 2.17% of Ecommerce website visitors convert into buyers globally, the odds are much more in your favor if you can focus your email marketing efforts on existing buyers instead of new customers.
+Of course, you’ll still have to do some work to retain those customers.
+The average customer retention rate for ecommerce is 38%.
+This means that on average, only about three out of ten of your newly acquired customers will purchase from you again.
+But if you consider that on average only 2.5% of Ecommerce website visitors convert into buyers, the odds are much more in your favor if you focus your email marketing efforts on existing buyers instead of new customers.

 How to create and launch your own ecommerce self-liquidating offer funnel (with examples)